My Life, Fighting for Justice

 Many Recent Victories for Victims

 We’ve remained true to that commitment.
 In just the last two years my law firm has continued to grow to one of the largest civil rights firms in the country, with offices in Los Angeles, New York and the San Francisco area, and we’ve won victory after victory for our clients.
+Of course, I don’t do any of this on my own.
+I have built a team composed of the the best, smartest, most compassionate and hardworking attorneys, paralegals, and staff anywhere.
+I am so proud to work with them every day.
 Here’s just some of what my Bloom Firm team and I have accomplished.

 $11 million sexual harassment jury verdict